Interest Coverage Ratio Calculator

 Obtaining, after applying the times interest earned ratio formula:

 Then, if applied for the past five years:

 And, if checked quarterly:

 Note that for Lockheed Martin, the coverage ratio is high and stable.
-That is why people consider it is a reliable company worth having in their retirement investing plan.
+That is why people consider it a reliable company worth having in their retirement investing plan.

 In conclusion, as it is always said, it is vital to understand what you are paying for when you invest.
 For that reason, it is essential to have a broad understanding of the business and how it is performing financially.
-That's why we highly recommended you to check our other financial calculators.
+That's why we highly recommend you check our other financial calculators.

 Finally, as one of the most successful investors said, ''price is what you pay, value is what you get''.
 How to know if we are paying a fair price?
 For such an important endeavor, besides this interest coverage ratio calculator, we propose you check the following valuation methods: discounted cash flow and EBITDA multiple on our website.